thehyve/transmart-core/README.md

 Database definitions and installation instructions are in [transmart-data](transmart-data).
 A data loading tool based on Spring Batch is available as [transmart-batch](transmart-batch).

+## Relation to other transmart repositories

+Before version 17.1, the tranSMART source code was split over a number of different repositories with names such as transmartApp, transmart-core-api, transmart-core-db, transmart-rest-api, RModules, etc. As of version 17.1 the components that make up the core server have been merged into a single repository.
+If you want the source for tranSMART 16.x or older, look at the separate repositores, if you want the sources for version 17+, you will want this repository.

 ## Build and run